Akutchi/Camilibrary/README.md

 This project is a website that will be able to show every book that I ever read on the subject of gender studies and related fields.

-Moreover, it will be developped in Django as I wanted to learn this framework for quite some time now.
+This Project is developped using Django as I wanted to learn this framework for quite a while now.
+Moreover, I'm using [cotton](https://django-cotton.com/) to bring component-based design to django.

 |![Home](./doc/visuals/Complete_home.png)|
 |:-------------------------:|